Getting Dirty: How to Use Different Types of Soil

 - E.B.
-Stone Organics Recipe 420 Potting Soil – Made with the best ingredients available, this soil works well with container gardens both indoors and outdoors.
+Stone Organics Ultimate Recipe Potting Soil – Made with the best ingredients available, this soil works well with container gardens both indoors and outdoors.
 An all-natural organic soil that helps retain moisture and helps with aeration.
 This garden soil promotes strong root and top growth.
 Registered cdfa.
 Pair this soil with E.B.
-Stone’s Sure Start starter fertilizer.
+Stone Organics Sure Start fertilizer for best results.

 - E.B.
 Stone Organics Citrus & Palm Planting Mix – Blended to help all citrus, palms and other tropical plants thrive.
 Pair with E.B.
 Stone Organics Citrus & Fruit Tree Food.

 - FoxFarm Ocean Forest® Potting Soil – This garden soil blend has everything your plants need to thrive in your garden.

 - E.B.
 Stone Organics Raised Bed & Potting Mix – This organic soil mix is made with premium ingredients and is ideal for any raised bed.
 It can be used as a stand alone soil or mixed with garden soil.
 Registered cdfa.
 Pair with E.B.
 Stone Organics Sure Start fertilizer.

 - E.B.
 Stone Organics Rose Grow Planting Mix – This organic soil mix is designed to be used as both a planting mix for roses and as a stand-alone potting soil for perfectly suited for roses.
 Pair with E.B.
 Stone Organics Rose and Flower Food.